metamn/react/content/blog/thoughts-on-react-after-the-first-commercial-project/index.md

 Among all React is the first paradigm which felt truly _complete_.

-By ditching the concept of _web_ in favor of _user interface_ it's the first time:
+By ditching the concept of _web_ in favor of _user interface_ and betting all on a real programming language it's the first time:

 1. I do programming instead of hacking and tweaking.
 2. I do think visually about a design instead of using some abstract things like `url`.